Discord Bot Commands You Can Build

 - •The behavior is unique to your server

-- •Builders don't have what you need
+- •Templates don't have what you need

 - •You want natural language input